intgrah/metalean/README.md

 - No nested inductives (yet).
 - No unsafe or partial definitions.
-- Inductive/quotient type formers, constructors and recursors are primitive term formers.
+- Inductive/quotient type formers, constructors and recursors are primitive term formers that carry their subterms, instead of being opaque constants that only denote the heads of these (example: `Nat.rec.{u}` is a constant in its own right, in the official typechecker.
+Here, it always comes with baggage, i.e. `Nat.rec.{}).
 This results in subtly supporting function η in more cases than what official Lean checks for, since when these are partially applied, the translator inserts function bindings.
 - Since recursive fields in an inductive type constructor cannot be depended on in a meaningful way (since it would violate positivity), we consider all recursive fields to be effectively declared as coming last.
 This is justifiable, since we are merely weakening the context in which they are available.
 It means that the frontend must permute the fields sometimes, and remember that it permuted them.

+## Acknowledgements

+I would like to thank the Lean4lean project, as a huge inspiration.

+## Use of AI

+Proofs were assisted by Claude Opus 5 and Fable 5.
+I take full responsibility for the proofs.